-Evidence Internal auditor commentary

-Is the ledger maintained and up to date?
-Yes The council uses the Scribe accounting package which produces reports on a receipts and payments basis, and intend to carry out an accrual at year end only, which is in accordance with Proper Practice as set out in section 2.4 of the Practitioners' Guide 2021.
-Note: Whilst accruing at year-end only is in accordance with Proper Practices, Councillors should be aware that authorities with income/expenditure in excess of £200,000 normally accrue at each month-end to provide an accurate picture of their financial position through the year.
-The Finance and Governance Committee might wish to consider testing whether the degree of variance between the two methods is of only minor significance, by completing quarterly accruals and judge if there is any 'risk' to the council on the basis of their findings.
+Evidence Internal auditor commentary Is the ledger maintained and up to date?
+Yes The council uses the Scribe accounting package which produces reports on a receipts and payments basis , and intend to carry out an accrual at year end only, which is in accordance with Proper Practice as set out in section 2.4 of the Practitioners' Guide 2021 .
 Is the cash book up to date and regularly verified?
 Yes Cash books are reconciled on a monthly basis, both sales and purchase ledgers are maintained using the Scribe accounting system.
 Reports including bank reconciliation goes to council meetings.
 Is the arithmetic correct?
 Yes

-Additional comments: